 - The range is lower than what a proficient archer, or a crossbowman, can achieve.

 - Blasters need a magical battery (à la Green Lantern Alan Scott).
-There’s a scene that strongly implies that (using a magical solar power battery aboard a pirate ship), but it’s not *entirely* explicit.
+There’s a scene that strongly implies that – the characters are using a magical solar power battery aboard a pirate ship to “reload”.
+But it’s not *entirely* explicit.

 - The lasers’ maximum charge gets lower with use, eventually turning them into a pretty paperweight.
 And producing new ones is difficult and expensive.
 This is to further explain the slight reluctance to use them.